-The P0126 is a trouble code that indicates a potential issue with the engine coolant temperature.
+The P0126 is a trouble code within a small family of similar codes that reflect an engine that is running too cold.
 Find out more about why this code sets and what signs you should look out for with this brief guide.

 What Does the P0126 Code Mean?